Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_elena.md

 - __What I liked:__ Well detailed explanations at the start of every notebook.
 Also good demonstration of knowledge on your subject material
 - __Area of improvement:__ Some of you code comments feel like they can be moved to markdown cells.
 I believe this would give your notebook a cleaner look in between your existing markdown cells.
 - __What I learned:__ The existance of the spacy package in python, as well as a little on how to use it.

+### John's notes:
+- *What I liked:* I really liked your analysis notebook.
+It was very thorough and seemed to cover a lot -- the breakdown of the varying languages and levels halfway through was a nice change of pace from following the code, as well as being super informative.
+Also, wonderful job with getting the articles!
+- *What could be improved:* I'm not entirely sure how you'd do it, but it would be nice to see a leaner "get_articles" function.
+It works well for your purposes now, but it might take a long time to run in certain situations.
+- *What I learned:* How to make clean regex.
+I _really_ need to do that for my project...